thamanieconomics/tec-hugo/exampleSite/content/services/mergers.md

 ## Infrastructure Financial Advisory

-Thamani Economis Consulting can assist in infrastructure strategic planning for infrastructure projects of any magnitude.
+Thamani Economics Consulting can assist in infrastructure strategic planning for infrastructure projects of any magnitude.